thumbliner/thumbliner/argument.md

 # Argument
 _Property of the Half-Rational Prince_

-An argument is a structured set of propositions in which premises are offered to support a conclusion.
+An argument is a structured set of propositions to support a conclusion.

 <div class="urdu" lang="ur" dir="rtl">
   <div class="verses">